aspose-total/Aspose.Total-Products/total/en/cpp/conversion/word-to-potm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert WORD to POTM or Online App" h2="Export WORD to POTM within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+Converting Word documents to PowerPoint presentations is a common requirement for many businesses.
+It allows users to easily share their documents with colleagues and customers, as well as to create presentations for meetings and conferences.
+PowerPoint presentations are also more visually appealing than Word documents, making them ideal for presentations.

+<h2>How Aspose.Total Helps for Word to POTM Conversion</h2>
-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate WORD to POTM conversion while using two of it's APIs.
-Load your WORD using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as POTM.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of Word documents to PowerPoint presentations.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ allows users to load their Word documents and convert them to HTML.
+Aspose.Slides for C++ then allows users to load the HTML and create a new presentation, which can then be saved as a POTM file.
+This process is quick and easy, and allows users to quickly and easily convert their Word documents to PowerPoint presentations.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}